top of page

 The adjective 'confusing' is derived from the verb 'confuse,' which has its etymological roots in the Latin word 'confundere.'
 'Confundere' combines 'con-' meaning 'together' and 'fundere' meaning 'to pour' or 'to mix.'
 This etymology aptly conveys the essence of 'confusing' as something that brings things 'together' in a manner that mixes or blends them mentally, leading to a state of puzzlement, uncertainty, or lack of clarity.
 It implies a sense of bewilderment or disorientation caused by the mingling or mixing of ideas, information, or concepts.
 The term 'confusing' maintains its etymological connection to the concept of mental mixing and blending, emphasizing the resulting state of uncertainty or lack of clarity that it induces.

-Quiz: Find the meaning of the adjective confusing:
+Find the correct meaning of the adjective confusing:

 Try Again!